georgeperez/titanpointe.org/_pages/index.md

 **Who am I?**

-Hey, I'm a software engineer, photographer, cinephile, minimalist, and a fan of Formula 1 (Papaya).
+Hey, I'm a software engineer, photographer, cinephile, minimalist, and a fan of Formula 1 (McLaren fanboy since 2007).

 Currently working on data warehousing solutions in healthcare management.